SKProCH/AwgClientDockerPortForwarding/README.md

     There is 2 variants:

-    a.
-Make your services use awg-client network, e.g. traefik:
+    - Make your services use awg-client network, e.g. traefik:

         ```yaml
         services:
         amnezia: